Man in office using laptop.

 How Does A Combination Loan Work?

-If you’re building a home, you’ll first take out a construction loan that pays your builder while it is overseeing the construction of your new residence.
-This is often an adjustable rate mortgage, one with an interest rate that fluctuates based on the performance of whatever economic index it is tied to.
+If you’re building a home, you’ll first take out a construction loan that pays your builder while they’re overseeing the construction of your new residence.
+This is often an adjustable rate mortgage (ARM), one with an interest rate that fluctuates based on the performance of whatever economic index it is tied to.

 Once construction crews finish building your home, your lender will provide you with a standard mortgage loan, often a 30-year mortgage with a fixed interest rate.
 This loan will replace the construction loan.
 You’ll use the funds from the new loan to pay off that first loan, and you’ll then make monthly payments, with interest, on your new mortgage until you pay it off.

-Borrowers often achieve this goal by taking out an 80-10-10 piggyback loan.
-In this type of loan arrangement, borrowers take out a first mortgage, usually a 30-year or 15-year fixed-rate loan, that covers 80% of the home’s purchase price.
-They take out a second mortgage loan, usually with a higher interest rate, that covers an additional 10% of the home’s purchase price.
+When taking out a combination mortgage on an existing home, borrowers usually take out an 80-10-10 piggyback loan.
+A “piggyback loan” is shorthand for when a borrower wants to take out a first and second mortgage at the same time.
+In this type of loan arrangement, borrowers take out a first mortgage, usually a 30-year or 15-year fixed-rate loan, which covers 80% of the home’s purchase price.
+They take out a second mortgage loan, usually with a higher interest rate, which covers an additional 10% of the home’s purchase price.
 They then provide a down payment of 10%.

 Borrowers, then, make two separate payments each month to their lender, paying off both their first mortgage covering 80% of the home’s purchase price and the second, smaller, mortgage that covers 10% of the residence’s price.
-This might be more work, but it can help buyers avoid paying for PMI.
+This might be more work, but it can help buyers who want to avoid private mortgage insurance (PMI), as well as providing other benefits.

 The Pros And Cons Of Combination Loans

-Combination loans can be helpful for some borrowers, and the lure of avoiding PMI is enticing.
-It’s important to know, though, that combination loans do come with some drawbacks, too.
+Combination loans can be helpful for some borrowers.
+It’s important to know, though, that they do come with some drawbacks, too.

-• The main benefit of a combination loan is that you can avoid paying for PMI, even if you can’t come up with a down payment of 20% of your home’s purchase price.
-For more information about PMI, check out our story “What Is PMI Insurance And How Do I Avoid It?”
+The main benefit of a combination loan is that you can avoid paying for private mortgage insurance (PMI), even if you can’t come up with a down payment of 20% of your home’s purchase price.
+This may be useful for homeowners because a second loan allows them to build equity, while PMI doesn’t.

-• This might vary by lender, but because you’re taking out two mortgage loans, you might have to pay two sets of servicing fees when you need to do things such as order documents from your lender or verify your mortgage.
-For more information about servicing fees, check out our story “Servicing Fees And How To Avoid Them.
+This might vary by lender, but because you’re taking out two mortgage loans, you might have to pay two sets of servicing fees when you need to do things such as order documents from your lender or verify your mortgage.

-• Two loans means you’ll be making two loan payments.
+Two loans mean you’ll be making two loan payments.
 You’ll have to manage not one but two mortgage payments each month.
 Depending on your organizational skills, this could be challenging.

 Alternate Options To A Combination Loan